 What to Do in the Event of Theft

 Notify the police department as soon as you discover your catalytic converter is missing.
-If you have your VIN number engraved on the device, give them that number as well.
+If you have your VIN engraved on the device, give them that number as well.
 Call local scrap yards to inform them of the theft, especially if there is an engraved number on the converter that they can verify.
-Give them your phone number so you are notified in case your converter shows up at a scrap shop.
+Give them your phone number to notify you if your converter shows up at a scrap shop.

 If you have comprehensive, full-coverage insurance, it will cover stolen auto parts.
 Cars that are being leased or still in the middle of being financed require full coverage insurance.
 Replacing a new catalytic converter can cost up to $3,000.
 Keep in mind that you likely have a deductible that you need to satisfy first—so, if you have a high deductible plan, you might be responsible for paying for the entirety of your deductible.
 If your car only has basic liability insurance, that policy does not cover theft.